Mnemotechnician/new-console/README.md

 If you press "next" while already being at the newest history entry, your current input is cleared.
 You can always press "prev" to return to whatever you've been writing.

-# Stale development
+# Rewrite ahead
-Since this mod is written in java, and I'm using kotlin, I can't really develop this mod due to my hate towards java.
-Things that take 1 line in kotlin sometimes take 50 in java, I can't stand writing megabytes of boilerplate code for simple things.

-However, I can't just switch this mod to kotlin as that would require me to include the kotlin stdlib, which takes 2 mb in the compressed size.
-That would increase the size of the mod from 200 kb to 2500 and would worsen the loading times, which is not something I want to do with this mod.
+NewConsole 1.8 will be the last version of NewConsole written in java.
+Later it will be rewritten from scratch in kotlin using mkui and everything will be changed.
+I already have a plan about that, but I'm not sure when I will be able to begin.
+Not telling any dates yet, it will probably happen somewhere in 2023.

+NeoConsole, or NewConsole 2.0, will include both the old and the new version of the mod, allowing you to choose what you want to use, so it will not be a rough change.